The Student Experience

 Phoebe Felker, Junior, Political Science

 Going into the First Year Writing Courses I was hoping I would be able to gain confidence in my writing.
 I think that the English courses provided exactly what I needed.
 I was pushed in the right direction and I felt free to explore my writing in ways that I had not previously done before.
 I now feel confident as a writer and I have a new love for English.
 I am now considering even minoring in it.
 I can thank the English department for allowing me to come into my own as a writer and a learner.

 My favorite things about the class were sharing my work with my classmates and peer review.
 The most valuable insight that I gained was the importance of revising.
 Revise, revise, revise.
 It is tedious but it truly helps to make your writing and assignments better.
 My writing is better, my understanding of materials I am learning has improved, and I feel more competent as a student.

 Theron Renson, Junior, Bachelor of Applied Science

-After the class was over I felt a huge boost of confidence knowing I was prepared for more upcoming classes that would require vigorous writing.
-Which I was not disappointed.
-Many classes I have already taken have required those vital skills and I keep applying them in every class I am currently taking.
+After the class was over I felt a huge boost of confidence knowing I was prepared for more upcoming classes that would require vigorous writing, and I was not disappointed.
+Many classes I have taken have required those vital skills and I keep applying them in every class I am currently taking.